Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 **Now we are ready to run the MultiPISS script for real!**
 Use following command:
 ```
-./MultiPISS.py sample_list.txt ~/workshop_march_2022 ~/workshop_march_2022/splitted 0 20
+./MultiPISS.py sample_list.txt ~/workshop_march_2022 ~/workshop_march_2022/split 0 20
 ```
-This command will run our script using created sample_list, output it without visualization in the 'splitted' subdirectory using 20 cores.
+This command will run our script using created sample_list, output it without visualization in the 'split' subdirectory using 20 cores.

 Type:
 ```
-cd ~/workshop_march_2022/splitted
+cd ~/workshop_march_2022/split
 ```
 and then:
 ```